ClipperOffset

 EndType.Joined should be used with polylines (open paths).

-4. Offsetting should not be performed on self-intersecting closed paths as doing so will almost always produce unexpected results.
+4. Offsetting should not be performed on intersecting closed paths, as doing so will almost always produce undesirable results.

 PathsD pp { MakePathD({ 40,40, 360,360, 360,40, 40,360 }) };